Monoline – One Line

 Step 5: Finish with Contrast or Color (Optional)

-Once your linework is complete, you can add color blocks, shading, or digital overlays to enhance depth and mood.
+Once your linework is complete, you can enhance it with:

 Creative Variations to Explore